Accountants Drive QuickBooks to the Cloud

 read the rest of the article on itp.net

-Particularly with the ability to have Intuit QuickBooks hosted in the cloud by providers like cpaasp.com, and with the plethora of integrations available to extend the solution, larger businesses are finding that QB actually can do the job for them.
+Particularly with the ability to have Intuit QuickBooks hosted in the cloud by authorized providers, and with the plethora of integrations available to extend the solution, larger businesses are finding that QB actually can do the job for them.

 It’s not always about the superiority of the solution… sometimes it’s simple inertia in the market, momentum that has built up over many years and which extends from software developers to consultants and trainers.